efil28/efil28/README.md

 ---

 ### 🚀 Here Are Some of My Projects

-*Please ensure the repositories for these projects are public!*

 * **[Project Title 1 - e.g., Custom PID Controller]** - *Designed and implemented a closed-loop system using a microcontroller to maintain a target temperature/speed.*
 * **[Project Title 2 - e.g., Digital Filter Implementation]** - *Developed VHDL code for a Finite Impulse Response (FIR) filter implemented on an FPGA.*